hitallocavas/data-science-practices/README.md

-# data_science_lessons
+# data-science-practices
-Repository with the lessons presented in the Python course for Data Science
+Repository with lessons presented in the Python course for Data Science